jecs89/llama_hackathon2024/README.md

 ### 4. Testing the App

-Test: Patient: 103, the patient said: I have dizziness, stomach pain.
+Test: "Patient: 103, the patient said: I have dizziness, stomach pain."